BabylonJS/Documentation/content/guidedLearning/createAGame/crossPlatform.md

 The first thing that we need to do is start detecting our touch inputs.

-1. In index.html, add this to the body
+1. In _index.html_, add this to the body

 ```javascript
 <script src="https://code.jquery.com/pep/0.4.3/pep.js"></script>